-ESA can be used to estimate displacement demands for structures where a more sophisticated dynamic analysis will not provide additional insight into behavior.
-ESA is best suited for structures or individual frames with well balanced spans and uniformly distributed stiffness where the response can be captured by a predominant translational mode of vibration.
+For structures that do not satisfy the requirements of regularity for an elastic response spectrum analysis, Procedure 2, should be used to determine the displacement demands will not provide additional insight into behavior.
+ESA should be considered to be best suited for structures or individual frames with well balanced spans and uniformly distributed stiffness where the response can be captured by a predominant translational mode of vibration.